Team18-InterIIT/Team18_FedEx_InterIIT24/README.md

 ### Input Options

-A. Rotatinal Constraint --> An additional column of boolean values must be present in the input data <br>
+A. Rotatinal Constraint --> An additional column of boolean values must be present in the input data.
+    If 'True', then the package can be rotatated along all 3 axes.
+    If 'False', the the package can only be roatated along z-axis.

-B.Family of Packages --> An additional column of Family IDs must be present in the in the original dataset.
-They can have any name, but the name must be consistent for a given family.<br>
+B. Family of Packages --> An additional column of Family IDs must be present in the in the original dataset.
+These Family IDs must be integers.
+If Family Cost is enabled, then the algorithm tries to put family packages closer to each other.

 ### Search Methods and Related Parameters